chasingbob/slack-home-automation/README.md

 ![With light on](images/braai-with-light.jpg)

-... and to switch light of is as simple as
+... and to switch light off is as simple as

 ```
 @your-bot switch braai-light off
 ```

+I feel like I have only touched the surface and for a follow up I'm planning on ways to incorporate NLP (Natural Language Processing) to make the interaction with the *slack-bot* feel more natural, like having a conversation.

 ## Release History